ysabri/GitDrive/docs/index.rst

         :Notice:
             Given the ResetMode enum, there are only two reset modes possible to use, soft and mixed resets.
-Hard resets are not possible.
+Hard resets are not exposed.

     **17.Rev-parse:**
         There are two functions from the rev-parse command.